What are Channel Sales?

 Direct Channel Sales

-The direct sales channel strategy is when a company sells its products or services directly to customers through its own sales force, retail store, or website.
+The direct sales channel strategy involves a company selling its products or services directly to customers through its own sales force, retail stores, or website.
 The main advantage of this channel sales strategy is that the company has total control over its product, customer experience, and branding.
-However, the main disadvantage is that it can be very costly to maintain a sales force and a website.
+However, the main disadvantage is that maintaining a sales force and a website can be very costly.

 Indirect Channel Sales